 Once of you have access to the pulley wheel and belt tensioner.
 The pulley is held on with a M6 12mm bolt and the tensioner is held in place with a M5 12mm bolt.
 The tensioner is moved up and down with a long 2mm bolt.
 I used a marked to identify where the centre of the bolt was located.
-The tensioners M5 bolt was back off and the M2.5 bolt was unwound to remove the tension on the belt drive.
+The tensioners M5 bolt was back off and the 2.5 hex bolt was unwound to remove the tension on the belt drive.
 The belt was then removed from the pulley.

 When the pulley was removed the parallel key simply fell out.
 I found it was undersized when I measured it so was never going to fit.
 5 x 5 x 12mm replacement parallel keyswere ordered from Amazon.
 You can get boxes that contain multiple sizes but you’ll only need the 5 x 5 x 12mm ones.

 This is culprit if you have the banging or clicking sound.

 The fly wheel rotates on two doubled seal 6003 bearings from NSK.
 Both popped out easily enough when the flywheel and axel were removed.
 The flywheel side fit is much tighter.
 I have read some reports that this bearing needs a bit of coaxing to come out.
 It’s certainly a tighter fit than the other but I didn’t have to resort to hammering it out.

 Both of the bearings looked OK and span freely but as they were out I decided to replace them as they did have signs of corrosion.

 The two SKF 6003 replacements cost £5.66 each.
 I could have got them cheaper if I searched around a bit but I wanted them fast.